KrshArchive/boat-discord/README.md

 ## How we built it

-1. Set up the basic GitHub Repo
+1. Set up the basic GitHub repository.
-2. Use core commando functionality
+2. Use core commando functionality.
-3. Add the music commands
+3. Add the music commands.

 ## Challenges we ran into